 A school on a ship?

-Jeremy surprisingly says there are many elements that reflect between his previous rural Waikato school, and the Mercy Ships Academy.
+Jeremy surprisingly says there are many elements that resonate between his previous rural Waikato school and the Mercy Ships Academy.

 Same but different